PushPushGo logo PushPushGo push service GDPR compliant

 Source: CBS News site

 Then, there comes the stage of collecting a subscriber base.
-Your users don’t need to leave any personal information to become push subscribers - all they need is to allow notifications in their browser settings.
+Your users don't need to leave any personal information to become push subscribers - all they need is to allow notifications delivery in their browser settings.
 There are multiple ways to encourage opting in - from pop-ups, toggle switches, and bell widgets, to the simplest browser form to keep it easy.

 Still, there are some subjects that won't be popular among all the readers.
 Using segmentation, publishers can divide the subscriber base into smaller groups and address them with more tailored content.
 This might serve you to